downingbots/RLDonkeycar/README.md

 #### Details of the Flow-Control

-1. Initially the donkeycar is placed on or near center yellow line (optionally dashed)
+1. Initially the donkeycar is placed on or near the center yellow line (optionally dashed)
 2. Control Pi uses [optical flow](https://en.wikipedia.org/wiki/Optical_flow) to determine the minimal speed that the car can move at.
 3. Once moving, the Control Pi uses open-CV and a simple Hough-Transform algorithm to follow the center dashed yellow line.
 The white/yellow lines and their colors plus lane widths are dynamically computed by identifying [vanishing points](https://en.wikipedia.org/wiki/Vanishing_point) and then tracking these lines/colors.
 A human typically follows the car as it makes its way around the track.
 If the car leaves the track, the human picks up the car and resets it to the center of the track.
 Mixing things up like driving direction, lighting, rerunning at failure points are recommended.
 The slow speed of travel is required due to the frame-per-second (fps) limitations of the raspberry pi despite the simple OpenCV algorithm.
 To see much more complicated OpenCV algorithms, look at [Udacity student blogs.](https://github.com/anuragreddygv323/CarND-Student-Blogs)
 4. The OpenCV-based throttle and steering values plus the image are sent to the RLPi to perform imitation learning of the Keras model.
 5. Once sufficient imitation learning has been trained at the RLPi, the weights of the Keras model are sent to the Control Pi and loaded there.
 6. The Control Pi now uses the Keras Model to compute the throttle and steering instead of the Open-CV line-following.
 Every few images (configurable), a random bounded change to the computed throttle and steering are made.
 This randomness increases the RL search-space.
 7. The Keras model's throttle and steering values plus the image are sent to the RLPi.
 The RLPi caches this message and runs OpenCV on the image to compute the frame's reward as a function of throttle and distance from center.
-If it is determined that the car has left the track, a mini-batch is completed allowing the total reward to be computed by accumulating the frame rewards within the min-batch with a time-decay function.
+If it is determined that the car has left the track, a mini-batch is completed allowing the total reward to be computed by accumulating the frame rewards within the mini-batch with a time-decay function.
 Very small mini-batches are ignored as these are typically caused by manual resetting of the car.
 If a Mini-batch reaches a length of 20, then this is acceptable to end the batch because the cause-and-effect of actions 20 images apart is very small in autonomous racing (unlike in video games where there can be sparse large rewards.)
 8. Once a certain number of messages are cached and the mini-batch has completed. the Keras model is trained on these messages and these cached messages are discarded.
 7. Periodically, the revised weights of the Keras PPO model are sent to the Control Pi and loaded there.
 6. The Control Pi now uses the revised Keras Model to compute the throttle and steering instead of the Open-CV line-following.
 Goto step 6.